 3. Potentially Skewed Cost Estimates of the Rule

 In the Regulatory Impact Analysis released with the final rule, EPA estimated a cost of $1.4 billion for the revised 70 ppb standard.
-However, a year prior in 2014, EPA estimated that a 70 ppb standard would cost $3.9 billion.
-Going back to 2010, EPA projcted that a 70 ppb standard would cost $19 to 25 billion annually.
-Industry cost estimates have also differed drastically from Agency projections, EPA's cost estimates for a 60 ppb standard was as high as $90 billion but industry projections placed the real cost at closer to $1 trillion.
+However, a year prior in 2014, EPA estimated that the 70 ppb standard would cost $3.9 billion.
+Going back to 2010, EPA projected that a 70 ppb standard would cost $19 to 25 billion annually.
+Industry cost estimates have also differed drastically from Agency projections in previous cost estimations for ozone; EPA's cost estimates for a 60 ppb standard had a high of $90 billion but industry projections placed the real cost at closer to $1 trillion.